WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 - **Total length:** This value represents the total size of the assembled genome.
 - **N50:** The N50 statistic is a measure commonly used to evaluate the assembly quality.
 It represents the contig length such that 50% of the entire assembly is contained in contigs of at least this length.
 A higher N50 indicates a more contiguous and likely more accurate assembly.

+Feel free to explore to plots at the bottom of the page.
 <!--

 Mention the GC content and how there are 3 contigs with a higher GC content.
 These are the same 3 contigs which are not part of the main assembly graph